NFL Draft 2020, Two-Round Edition: Cowboys Satisfy Need to Rush Pass; 49ers, Packers, Eagles add wide receivers

 31. San Francisco 49ers (13-3)

-With the 49ers opting for their wide receiver at Jeudy early, they can use their second first round on someone who can help replace DeForest Buckner's production on their inside defensive line.
+With the 49ers choosing to go for their wide receiver in Jeudy early, they can use their second first round on someone who can help replace DeForest Buckner's production on their inside defensive line.
 Blacklock (6-3, 290 pounds) has climbed a draw when teams have realized he can turn his power into energy as he tries to disrupt plays on the field.

 32. Kansas City Chiefs (12-4)